 How much of U.S. carbon dioxide emissions are associated with electricity generation?

-CO2 emissions from U.S. electricity generation by source, 20121
+CO2 emissions from U.S. electric power sector by source, 2015

 Other FAQs about Electricity